summerlight/anlp/proposal.md

 ## Introduction

+Translation engines identify language and then try to translate the source to a target language.
+Language identification(LID) plays a key part in the machine translation so that accurate translation can be made.
+The problem that we are addressing is the language which have different root like for example, Burmese (wa) will be identified as French (in Google Translate), Aragonese (sq) is a Roman language which will be identified as Spanish.
+The root of these language diverge from the original script in which it is listed.
+The problem at hand is to take into account the similarity between languages and the different language root that the language sub divides into, if we could create a probabilistic approach to find all closest relative to a language and find the optimal match in terms of vocabulary and sentence construction might result in better LID.

+<del>While the below paragraph is too long, we're still required to put some references, and that our problem is a sequence labeling problem.</del>
-While language identification(LID) is a well-studied problem, LID of multilingual documents still remains as an open problem.
+While LID is a well-studied problem, its application to multilingual documents still remains as an open problem.
 [Linguini][1] is the first known work that tackles this topic by giving proportion of languages.
 [Hughes et al. (2006)][2] proposed several challenges for LID, including multilingual documents.
 While many of previous works on multilingual LID are done in a document level[1][1][3][3][4][4], there have been several attempts on identifying multiple languages in a fine-grained way[5][5][6][6].

-Here, our problem formulation is a fine-grained, word-level sequence labeling (and potentially identifying language segmentations).
-While this is a natural problem formulation, identifying exact spans of monolingual text can simplify many NLP tasks.
-For instance, indexing vocabularies of web documents usually depends on language-specific morphological transformation like stemming, therefore identifying a corresponding language of an indexed word is essential for this task.
+For for LID itself, our problem formulation is a fine-grained, word-level sequence labeling (and potentially identifying language segmentations) for multilingual documents.
+The motivation is that identifying exact spans of monolingual texts can simplify many NLP tasks.

 ## Method

 ### Materials

-Since there are no standard corpora for this task, we will use Wikipedia corpus to construct multilingual documents from monolingual sentences.
-This corpus contains about 200gb of text data, more than 100 languages, which should be sufficient for our purpose.

-To be specific, several real-world scenarios are in our consideration for dataset construction:

- * By structure - concatenation of short sentences, foreign words in a sentence, foreign sentences in a paragraph
- * By language - choosing randomly, choosing among closely related languages
- * By contents - sentences from same topic but different languages (Wikipedia provides this data)

-Currently, we plan to enumerate every possible configuration for data generation.
+Our task will be based on the [ALTA-2010 Shared Task][ALTA-2010] dataset.
+This dataset contains multilingual texts for 74 languages, mixtures of comparable monolingual documents.
+Generating more data/annotations on demand should be possible by following a same methodology.

 ### Procedure

-As there are not many works done before for this problem, we will try several standard methods for a sequence labeling problem, such as [linear-chain CRFs][7], [structured SVM][8] and/or [LSTM RNN][9].
+We will build a starting point from several standard methods for a sequence labeling problem, such as [linear-chain CRFs][7], [structured SVM][8] and/or [LSTM RNN][9].
 In this case, we think character, word, N-grams would be all valid features.

 Python has a plentiful number of implementation of those machine learning algorithms.
 [PyStruct][10] supports CRFs and structured SVM and [CRF++][11] provides a framework for CRFs.
 [Theano][12] is a powerful tool for implementing RNN by exploiting GPGPU power.

-There can be two possible consequences.
-If the basic implementation is good enough and our schedule allows, then we will tackle other challenges including those proposed by [Hughes et al. (2006)][2]:

- * Open class LID, or identifying unknown language
- * Training from sparse datasets
- * Include more minor languages
- * Unsupervised training
- * Experimenting our system on language dialects or code switching datasets

-Otherwise, we will focus on improving our system by better feature engineering, finding better modeling, ensemble methods, etc. One idea is layered identification.
-The motivation here is that there should be sets of closely related, or confusing languages, and we can identify such sets by (possibly monoligual) LID.
-Hence, we identify spans of a potential language set with greater accuracy first, then identify actual language spans with more sophisticated, language-specific features.
-This approach is natural since it can reflect usual abstraction layers for text representation like character set, vocabulary, morphology.
+Based on a basic LID, we can try to find confusing languages in a systematic fashion:

+ * Apply LID to build an error-rate matrix between languages
+ * Build a weighted graph with a language as a vertex, an error rate between two languages as an edge.
+ * Partition the graph to determine confusing language sets.

+Once we have partitioned sets, LID with more optimized features could be applied for each set.
+We expect that many generic features could be shared, while more language specific features still can be introduced.
+Potential features will include code points, word, N-gram, morphology, ... etc. Ideally, potential configurations for given a set of methods/features could be automatically experimented, then some ideal configuration for the task could be chosen.

+<del> I just put the below arguments but 500-word limitation is quite severe, so it might need to be deleted.</del>
+By this means, we're expecting below benefits:

+ * Breaking down a hard problem (LID with 100~ languages) into smaller, modularized problems.
+ * We can easily experiment very specific features without a fear of degrading entire system's performance.
+ * This approach naturally maps to usual abstractions for textual representations.
+ * This approach allows us to replace a LID for specific languages, if drop-in replacement with better performance exists.

 ### Evaluation

-For evaluation, we will measure word-level F1 scores.
+For evaluation, we will measure averages of word-level F1 scores for each language.
 A baseline method will be a simple dictionary lookup based on word counting.

 ## References cited